CloudKai/ip/docs/README.md

 ## Adding event

-Add a new event task with a start and end time.
+Add a new event task with a start and end date time.

 Usage: `event <task> /from <start> /to <end>`